vercel/next.js/docs/advanced-features/react-18/server-components.md

 The `<Home>` and `<Profile>` components will always be server-side rendered and streamed to the client, and will not be included by the client runtime.
 However, `<Content>` will still be hydrated on the client-side, like normal React components.

-> Notice that make sure you're using default imports for server and client components at the moment.
-The the support of named exports are working in progress!
+> Make sure you're using default imports for server and client components.
+The support of named exports are a work in progress!

 To see a full example, check out the [vercel/next-rsc-demo demo](https://github.com/vercel/next-rsc-demo).